-Use of Tenant Self-Certifications for Interim and Annual Recertifications

-HUD will allow assisted tenants that may have lost income due to COVID-19 to self-certify for annual or interim recertifications.
-When self-certification is used, owners must document the tenant file to explain why third-party verification was not available.
+Use of Tenant Self-Certifications for Interim and Annual Recertifications tenant file to explain why third-party verification was not available.
 During the COVID-19 National emergency, this certification can be provided to the owner by other means such as mail or email.
-When obtaining documents by email, owners may consider utilizing guidance in Notice H 20-4 when state and local laws permit, in obtaining electronic signatures and documents from tenants.
+When obtaining documents by email, owners may consider utilizing guidance in Notice H 2020-10 when state and local laws permit, in obtaining electronic signatures and documents from tenants.